 DIRECTOR: Denise Clarke – is an Ensemble member and creator of many shows at One Yellow Rabbit.
 Denise created the Summer Lab Intensive in 1997 and has recently written a book about her creation methods – The Big Secret Book: An Intense Guide for Creating Performance Theatre.
 She directs, teaches, performs and choreographs around the world.
 In 2013, Denise was appointed as a Member to the Order of Canada, and was also recognized by the University of Calgary with an Honourary Doctorate from the Faculty of Arts.

 SET & LIGHTING DESIGNER: Terry Gunvordahl – is a designer of sets, lights, costumes, props and projections.
 His work has been seen in theatres across Canada and in the United States.
 Terry’s designs have been critically acclaimed and have won design awards in several categories.
 He’s also been an Art Director for film and television.
 Gunvordahl has also designed for opera, concerts, and created exhibits and theme parks.

 COSTUME DESIGNER: Ralamy Kneeshaw – loves working on projects with huge heart, co-creating with actors and directors, and digging into historic detail.
-Her “organic costuming” approach, focused on supporting character development by working closely with actors during the rehearsal process, was honed at Loose Moose Theatre.
-Ralamy brings early experiences as an actor, a Master’s Degree in Anthropology and loads of life experience to her work in theatre and film.
-Ralamy recently co-founded The Costume Collective a costume rental and design warehouse here in Calgary.
+She’s developed an “organic costuming” approach focused on supporting character development by working closely with actors during the rehearsal process.
+Ralamy brings early experiences as an actor and life experience as a researcher/writer to her costume design.